El Salvador travel advice

 Entry immigration card

 To enter El Salvador, you must purchase an entry immigration card, which is valid for up to 180 days.
-Local officials determine the validity period of the card.
+Local officials determine the card's validity period.

-The entry immigration card is not a visa, but it’s a mandatory requirement when you enter through El Salvador’s international airport.
+The entry immigration card is not a visa, but it’s a mandatory requirement to enter El Salvador.

-You don’t need an entry immigration card if you either:
+You don’t need an entry immigration card if you meet one of these conditions:

-• hold a Canadian passport showing you were born in El Salvador, or
+• hold a Canadian passport showing you were born in El Salvador

 • show proof that one of your parents is a Salvadoran national